Virendrakeshri/Banking_System/README.md

 ### Usage

 1. Compile the project:

-   bash
    gcc Banking_System.c -o banking_system

-2. Run the program:
+3. Run the program:

-   bash
    ./banking_system

-3. Follow the on-screen instructions to interact with the banking system.
+4. Follow the on-screen instructions to interact with the banking system.

 ## Contributing